xwgnick/MiniAmzon/Readme.md

 By Wenge Xie, Yiteng Lu

+This is a mini Amazon app that user can use to buy fake things from our amazon site.
+The backend of the site is connected to a simulated world that is written by the instructors in Duke ECE568 course.
+We manage all the purchasing, transportation of the goods in the simulated world, and interact with user using a web page written in Django.

 ## Set Up

 First of all, World simulator must be run in the first place.
 Ensure nothing is running before iniatialize the world.
 Then start the min-amazon service by running